MUIREDCap/field_datacrypt/README.md

 - Encrypts any unencrypted values and saves them back via `REDCap::saveData()`

 **On data entry form load:**
-- Shows a privacy notice banner at the top of forms with encrypted fields
+- Shows a privacy notice banner at the top of forms with encrypted fields names (NOT labels)
 - JavaScript replaces any `#ENC#_` values with `original decrypted values`

 **On survey page load (returning participants only):**